-A number of for profit organisations offer specific grief support for someone who has lost their partner.
+A number of not for profit organisations offer specific grief support services for someone who has lost their partner.

 Solace Australia: This organisation was formed in 1983 to offer grief support for widows and widowers.
 The group has branches in NSW, the ACT, Queensland, South Australia, Victoria and Western Australia.
 Most branches offer face-to-face meetings and there is telephone support available.

 Safewill offers affordable, flexible and compassionate support on all end of life services and legal administration.
 From helping you plan a stress free cremation, to easing the probate process- Safewill can make that difficult time a little easier.